The effect of quantum memory on quantum speed limit time for CP-(in)divisible channels: speed limit time for mixed initial states

 We finally discuss the case for mixed initial states.
 MT type bound based on relative purity (Eq.~\ref{MT_RP}) for initial mixed states, is shown in~fig.~\ref{tss_mixed}.
 As seen for pure initial states (fig.~\ref{qds_qslt_amd}), quantum speed limit time decreases as memory increases for mixed initial states as well.

-The speed limit bounds which have been discussed are not tighter with mixed initial states.
-In ~\cite{campaioli2018} a combined bound on the quantum speed limit time was obtained for mixed initial states by using a function of relative purity for unitary driven systems.
-Using the same function of relative purity, a tighter bound for initial mixed state for the open quantum system was subsequently derived in~\cite{wu2018},
+The quantum speed limit's calculations based on Bures angle for mixed initial states are quite cumbersome.
+In ~\cite{campaioli2018} a combined bound on the quantum speed limit time was obtained for almost all mixed initial states by using a function of relative purity for unitary driven systems.
+Using the same function of relative purity, an easy to calculate bound for initial mixed state for the open quantum system was subsequently derived in~\cite{wu2018},